Elmer Dyer

 Elmer Dyer, A.S.C.
 (August 24, 1892 – February 8, 1970) was an American cinematographer, the first film cameraman to specialize in aerial photography.

-Dyer was born in Lawrence, Kansas and died in Hollywood.
+Dyer was born in Lawrence, Kansas, and died in Hollywood.
+He first worked for Universal starting in 1912.
 During World War II Dyer was assigned to the Army's Motion Picture Unit.
 He was nominated for an Academy Award for his photography in Air Force (1943).